 Secret Rear Pocket

-Morally Toxic call this a secret pocket.
+Toxic calls this a secret pocket.
 I’m just going to call it a passport pocket because there is nothing very secret or hidden about this.
 The fact that it is on the back of the bag does give it some added security while you are wearing the bag against your body in a crowded city, though.

 The Wraith comes with a rain cover that is stored in a pocket on the bottom of the bag.
 Even though the bag’s materials are weather-proofed, I’m glad to see this has been included because as we established earlier, the camera compartment zipper is not a weather-resistant one.